 Self attested & stamped copy of last three years audited Balance Sheet and Profit & Loss Account of the company / firm including copy of ITR.

-CA certificate of Annual Turnover only for sale of Onion at (Place of sale – Mandi/Location etc.) for the F/y 2024-25.
+CA certificate of Annual Turnover only for sale of Onion at New Subzi Mandi Azadpur for the F/y 2024-25.

 Self attested & stamped copy of GST registration certificate (not mandatory).